-Use a Jag for field cleaning (A Worm will work as a substitute if you don't have a Jag with you.)
+Use a Jag for field cleaning (a Worm will work if you don't have the Jag with you).

-No.13 Powder Solvent is specifically designed for field cleaning.
+No.13 Bore Cleaner is specifically designed for field cleaning

-The saturated patch is then followed by several dry patches to absorb moisture and make sure that the bore is dry.
+The saturated patch is then followed by several dry patches to absorb moisture and make sure the bore is dry.